 Florence Pugh as flirtatious, angry Amy has emerged from the starry ensemble of “Lady Bird” auteur Greta Gerwig’s latest adaptation of Louisa May Alcott’s classic “Little Women” (December 25, Sony), but while critics’ groups have nominated Pugh, the late-breaking movie was snubbed by the SAG Awards.

-As always, contenders are listed in alphabetical order.
+As always, contenders are listed in order of their likelihood to win.

 Laura Dern (“Marriage Story”)